Chakrian: 2008 general election

 In the 2008 general election, Ahmad Mukhtar won.
 In the Punjab Assembly, the village was represented by Chaudhry Moonis Elahi.
 At the village level (For NA-105), Ahmad Mukhtar received 641 votes and Chaudhry Shujaat Hussain received 459 votes.
 For PP-110.
 Nasir Mehmood, of People's Party, got 640 votes while Moonis Elahi could bag only 470 votes.

 2013 general election

 In the 2013 general election, PMLQ representative Chaudhry Pervez Elahi won the constituency "NA105" by a margin of 15000 Votes.
 For PP-110, Moonis Elahi won by huge margin of 30000.
 At Village level PMLQ got a lead of 604 Votes over PMLN and PPPP.

 Former Law Minister Of Punjab, Raja Muhammad Basharat, also won previously from there.
 It remains in the consistency of Chaudhry Zahoor Elahi Shaheed.

 Former Deputy Mayor of Union Council Langay belongs to Chakrian.

 Local politicians

-Local representatives of political parties of Pakistan are as follows:
+the Local representatives of political parties of Pakistan are as follows: